Who We Are

 The YWCA is the oldest and largest multicultural women's organization in the world.

 More important than the numbers, is our mission to eliminate racism and empower women.
-We provide safe places for women and girls, build strong women leaders, and advocate for women's rights and civil rights in Congress.
+We provide safe places for women and families, build strong leaders, and advocate for social justice and civil rights at both the state and federal levels.

-In line with our mission; YWCA York works proactively and collaboratively to provide programs that promote racial justice; empower women; eliminate domestic violence, sexual assault and other forms of violence; and strengthen our community.
+In line with our mission, YWCA York works proactively and collaboratively to provide programs that promote racial justice, empower women, eliminate domestic violence, sexual assault and other forms of violence, educate our children, provide opportunities to youth and strengthen our community.
+YWCA York is a gender neutral Association.
+All are welcome!

-Women come to us in times of crisis, as survivors of rape or domestic violence.
-They come for job training and career counseling.
+People come to us in times of crisis.
 They come for childcare.
 They come for health and fitness.
 They come for a variety of reasons.
 But they come.
 And they leave with a renewed spirit, new skills, and stronger lives.